jackylaucf/HKU-MScCS-Capstone/README.md

 scattering around
 2. For the code modules, it is encouraged to (i) show the required steps about how to replicate your results; (ii) any implementation details that worth readers' notice.
-3. To better manage this repository and avoid the headache of managing commit conflicts, the `main` branch will be protected from direct code push.
-Please create and work on your own `feature` branch.
-When your works are done, please raise a PR to merge your code to the `main` branch
+3. To better manage this repository and avoid the headache of managing commit conflicts, it is advised to create and work on your own `feature` branch when you know someone else is also working on the same module.
+Branch protection is available to the paid users only on Github.
 3. Please keep the commit tree clean - preferably always rebase to the head of `main` before you push your `feature` branch